Acrome-SMD Docs

 Rev Up the Engine

 The Rev Up the Engine project is a fun project that imitates the revving of an engine through software and hardware.
 It has both visual and physical interaction modules.
 There is the Button Module for the user to interact and imitate a gas pedal.
-There are also the and the as rev limiter sound and rev level indicator.
+There are also the Buzzer Module and the RGB LED Module as rev limiter sound and rev level indicator.

 About Tools and Materials: